18F/handbook/docs/policies/travel/first-time-travel-get-in-concur-pre-olu.md

 ---
-title: Get set up for travel for 18F as a new employee
+title: Get set up for travel for CivicActions as a new employee
 ---

 [TOC](/travel-guide-table-of-contents)
 [Back to Last Page](/first-time-travel-get-in-concur-start) [Next to Travel Card](/first-time-travel-travel-card)

-If you're traveling for 18F during your first two weeks (normally for orientation, if you're based in a city that doesn't have an 18F office), you'll get your travel arranged for you by 18F's travel team.
+If you're traveling for CivicActions during your first two weeks (normally for orientation, if you're based in a city that doesn't have an CivicActions office), you'll get your travel arranged for you by CivicActions's travel team.
 Here's what you need to do to get set up for that:

 1. First thing that you’ll need to get is a **“travel vendor ID”**.
 You can do this by filling out [the EFT form](https://drive.google.com/a/gsa.gov/file/d/0B0Kck5dqF_Ebb0FFZ29RR0JmVVk/view?usp=sharing).

    _Note if you haven't started and don't have your GSA email address yet_:

-   Your access to the EFT form linked above may be restricted, so you should have received it as an attachment in your welcome email-- feel free to reach out to [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov) if you never got it.
+   Your access to the EFT form linked above may be restricted, so you should have received it as an attachment in your welcome email-- feel free to reach out to [civicactions-travel@gsa.gov](mailto:civicactions-travel@gsa.gov) if you never got it.

    _Note if you have started and do have your GSA email address_: